databoy5000/project-4-client/README.md

    path('ngo_resources/', NGOResourceListView.as_view()),
 ]
 ```
-Here is a condensed breakdown of the personalised URLs:
+Condensed breakdown of the personalised URLs:

  - `DisasterTypesListView`: calls the custom `Crisis` model method `get_disaster_types()` to be used at the front-end's create & update forms.
-That way, the single point to amend - when more disaster types are added to the list - is the back-end's model list of choices.
+That way, the single point to amend (when more disaster types are added to the list) is the back-end's model list of choices.
  - `RequestDetailView`: updates a single existing crisis request.
-The front end form will only send a put request to updated request values.
+The front end form will only send a **PUT** request to updated request values.
  - `ResourceListView`: calls the list of resource values in the Resource model, with the same idea to optimize as the first point (scalability).

 #### 3. Serialization

  - <ins>Write Crisis</ins>

-We wanted to create a crisis within a single request (as opposed to multiple looped requests).
-That way, if there was an interruption during the **create** request, the crisis object wouldn't get validated and therefore keep the database clean from unfinished and/or duplicate objects.
+We wanted to create a crisis within a single **POST** request (as opposed to multiple looped requests posting individual elements).
+That way, if there was an interruption during the request, the crisis object wouldn't get validated and therefore keep the database clean from unfinished and/or duplicate objects.

 To help understand the process, here is a diagram of the writable nested representation where:
  - Request: refers to the model for a resource request (such as medic, nurse, shelter, etc...).